02 - assembly workflow

 Method 1: Using the GUI

-With the Update window open, click the Start Nextflow button to run the analysis pipeline within the MitoPilot GUI.
+With the Update window open, click the Run from App button to run the analysis pipeline within the MitoPilot GUI.
 This requires you to keep the GUI open while the pipeline is running.

 Note